-Delaware Park, in the heart of Buffalo, is like the city’s very own Central Park.
-This year, as Buffalo Olmsted Parks Conservancy celebrates 150 of Frederick Law Olmsted’s vision, the crown jewel of Buffalo’s Olmsted Park System is filled with sights to see, things to do and places to eat.
-In addition to the special festivities, here are nine suggestions of how to spend the perfect day there, from Ring Road on the park’s eastern end to along Hoyt Lake on the western end:
+Delaware Park, in the heart of Buffalo, is the city’s very own Central Park.
+The crown jewel of Buffalo’s Olmsted Park System, Delaware Park is filled with sights to see, things to do and places to eat.
+Here are nine suggestions of how to enjoy this great green space, from the Ring Road on the park’s eastern end to along Hoyt Lake on the western end:

-4. Admire the public art at the Albright-Knox Art Gallery, on the western edge of the park.
-Beautiful sculptures surround Buffalo’s world-renowned gallery of modern and contemporary art.
+4. Admire the public art at the Albright-Knox Art Gallery, just across Lincoln Parkway from the Rose Garden.
+“Laura,” by sculptor Jaume Plensa, is one of the crown jewels of Buffalo’s world-renowned museum of modern and contemporary art.

-5. Enjoy an afternoon by renting the row boats in Hoyt Lake!
-For just $10 for 30 minutes, you can row your way around the lake and relax out on the water.
-The boats are available to rent from 4-8pm on weekdays and from 12-8pm on the weekends.
+5. Enjoy an afternoon by renting a flamingo boat in Hoyt Lake!
+For just $15 for 30 minutes, you can make your way around the lake and relax out on the water.
+The boats are available to rent from 12-8 pm every day during the summer months.

-6. Ashkers in the Park is a spinoff summer stand that serves juices and great sandwiches!
+6. The Juicery is a summer stand that serves juices and great sandwiches!
 It’s perfect for a light, quick lunch to give you energy while you’re walking along Ring Road.

-7. Shakespeare in Delaware Park is a classic Buffalo summer tradition.
-This year the two shows are The Tempest (June 20 – July 14) and Love’s Labour’s Lost (July 25 – August 18).
+7. Shakespeare in Delaware Park is a classic Buffalo summer tradition that features two shows each season, running from June through August.
 Pack wine, cheeses, snacks, and grab your blankets and chairs for the occasion!
 You can see the shows from Tuesday through Sunday at 7:30pm.

-8. Family Movie Night at Shakespeare Hill (free on Monday nights) and Parkside Community Association’s Movies is the Meadow (free on Friday nights) are two film series showing kid-friendly movies throughout the summer at dusk (weather permitting).
-Check back as the season progresses for the full lineup of films.
+8. The Parkside Community Association’s Movies in the Meadow (free on Friday nights) features kid-friendly movies throughout the summer at dusk (weather permitting).